BuilderIO/partytown/docs/nextjs.md

 The Next.js setup is largely the same as the [React integration guide](/react), except it goes further into how to add to the [NextJS](https://nextjs.org/) framework's `<Head/>` component.

+## Worker Strategy

+As of Next.js `v12.1.1-canary.11`, the `<Script/>` component now provides an experimental `worker` strategy.
+Please see the Next.js [Script documentation](https://nextjs.org/docs/basic-features/script#off-loading-scripts-to-a-web-worker-experimental) for more information.

 ## Install

+> Below are the instructions if you are not using the experimental [Worker Strategy](#worker-strategy).

 ```bash
 npm install @builder.io/partytown
 ```

 ## Configure

+> Below are the instructions if you are not using the experimental [Worker Strategy](#worker-strategy).

 The `<Partytown/>` component is imported from the `@builder.io/partytown/react` submodule.
 The [config properties](/configuration) are JSX props.